guybedford/proposal-export-star-default/README.md

 export { default } from './lib/package-core.js';
 export let extraInfo = 'abc';
 ```

+in order to ensure we get the expected entry point module value.

 _The issue here is that if we were ever to remove the default export from
 `lib/package-core.js`, we would then get a SyntaxError in `index.js` that the